A fee-only financial advisor who manages your money. Start from $100.

 When markets decline, your account value goes down.
 That's not a malfunction, and it's not a reason to sell everything.
 Active stock management doesn't protect against market losses, and we don't move to cash to avoid extended declines.
 Nobody can reliably predict when to exit and re-enter markets.
 What we do during a decline is the same as any other time: hold the companies we believe in, or exit positions where the reason we bought has changed.
 But if a sharp decline would cause serious financial hardship, that may be a sign the position size or portfolio doesn't match your situation.
 Investing involves risk, including the possible loss of principal.

-Start with a question.
-No commitment, no pitch.
+Start with a question

+There's no commitment and no sales pitch.
 Send a question and we'll reply within two business days.

 - Reply within two business days.